StukiOrg/oauth2-simple-client-test/README.md

 Configuration
 -------------

+Run Composer.
 Copy ```config/autoload/local.php.dist``` to ```config/autoload/local.php``` Next create an application for yourself on every provider and/or add every providers clientId and clientSecret and redirectUri to your local.php.
 You should configure each Provider's redirectUri to an alias in your hosts file, and to a specific port such as 8080.

 Testing